AtlasL1/AtlasL1/README.md

 2. Fact Bot, who generates random fun facts according to topics:
 <a href="https://discord.com/api/oauth2/authorize?client_id=1118063952216211456&permissions=8&scope=applications.commands%20bot">Link to Authorisation</a>

 They are only my beginner projects.
-A bigger and official bot is on the way: Helios.
+A bigger and official bot is on the way.

 ### Discord User